trywilco/wilco-docs/docs/building-your-quest/index.md

 # Quest Structure

-Every uploaded quest must include a file called `quest.yml` that configures the metadata of the quest, an `assets` folder with cover and logo images, and a `steps` folder with a yaml file for each step.
+Every uploaded quest must the following components:
+- A file called `quest.yml` that configures the metadata of the quest
+- An `assets` folder with cover and logo images
+- A `steps` folder with a yaml file for each step

 In addition, a `tests` folder can be added with test files to be used by the steps.

 ```
 quest.zip